 There are a variety of reasons why someone can be affected by an anxiety disorder.
 For some, a combination of family history, trauma, and/or medication can create or exacerbate issues with anxiety.
 Regardless, anxiety is a common and serious mental health condition, and it must be treated at a trusted recovery facility.

 Some may self-medicate to treat or manage their anxiety symptoms.
+Individuals with anxiety disorders, such as generalized anxiety disorder or social anxiety disorder, may turn to alcohol as a way to self-medicate and manage their symptoms, which can increase the risk of developing substance use disorder.
 Utilizing substances to change how they feel on a regular basis is dangerous and can lead to substance use disorder (SUD).
 Treatments at 449 Recovery include dual-diagnosis – the treatment of two mental health conditions at once.
 This can include anxiety and SUD.
 Options for treatment vary depending on each person, and finding the right treatment is very important.

 Anxiety Treatment at 449 Recovery